21 May 2014

 Last night I watched a BBC documentary on artist Michael Craig-Martin.
-It's still available on iPlayer if you're quick.

 I’ve long believed Fine Art has an important influence on our tastes and beliefs.
 Even if you don’t pay much attention to it, or think contemporary art is any good — it’s like catwalk fashion: ambitious concepts intended to provoke and inspire further thought much more than for mainstream consumption.
 But, over time, new ideas and aesthetics do filter into our general consciousness and belief system.